reanahub/reana-demo-root6-roofit/README.rst

 .. code-block:: console

     $ ls -l outputs/fitdata/plot.png
-    -rw-r--r-- 1 simko simko 16273 Feb 19 16:18 outputs/fitdata/plot.png
+    -rw-r--r-- 1 simko simko 16273 Apr 20 17:33 outputs/fitdata/plot.png
     $ diff outputs/fitdata/plot.png ./docs/plot.png

-The following example uses Yadage workflow engine.
-If you would like to use CWL workflow engine, please just use ``-f reana-cwl.yaml`` with reana-client commands
+Note that this example demonstrated the use of the Yadage workflow engine.
+If you would like to use the CWL workflow engine, please just use ``-f reana-cwl.yaml`` option with the ``reana-client`` commands.

 Thank you for using the `REANA <http://reanahub.io/>`_ reusable analysis platform.